Documentation Index

 - the daemon is over-constrained and too passive

-3. Tighten vague watch conditions
+3. Tighten vague or brittle watch conditions

 Turn state-based or catch-all watch entries into specific, observable events.
 Prefer edits like:- “when a pull request is opened”